 How has your church celebrated Black History Month?

-During Black History Month, it’s about continuity for us.
+Black History Month is about continuity for us.
 I believe it should be a month of service, but it should connect to the service you’re already doing.
 Also, for the last 15 years or so, we’ve sponsored the Distinction of Hope Awards, which we give out to public figures we feel are making Black history right now.
-We want people to se how what we do now connects to the legacy of what we’ve done in the past.
+We want people to see how what we do now connects to the legacy of what we’ve done in the past.

 What does social justice mean to your church?